Capacity and physical distancing

 Physical distancing between adults remains a fundamental protective measure that should apply at all times.
 Individual physical distancing applies to staff, parents and carers (and any other adults who may attend the setting), older siblings and any external contractors or delivery people.
 It is essential that all these groups are taken into consideration.

-All adults in settings should stay 2 metres apart in line with physical distancing principles.
+At Level 0, all adults in settings should stay one metre apart in line with physical distancing principles.
 This will reduce likelihood of direct transmission, and allow for more effective contact tracing through Test and Protect.

 The household gathering restrictions do not apply to any gatherings for the purposes of organised activities.